muqtadanajm/Coronavirus/README.md

 This project is open for contributions.
 If you have any suggestions or improvements in mind, please feel free to raise an issue or submit a pull request.
 ## Thanks

-+  I would like to extend a special thank you to Mina Masoodi for her help in correcting spelling errors.
++  I would like to extend a special thank you to Mina Masoodi for her help in correcting spelling mistakes.
 Your contributions have been instrumental in making this project a success.

 ## Autho